Matsuyama Ehime, Japan Travel Guide

 Japan consistently ranks among the safest countries in the world, boasting very low crime rates.
 Matsuyama is a very safe city for residents and travelers alike.
 Violent crime is rare.
 Petty crime, like pickpocketing, is also uncommon but might happen in busy tourist spots.
 Exercise standard preventative measures for your belongings.

-Japan has extremely low crime rates, making Matsuyama safe for all visitors.
+Japan has extremely low crime rates, making Matsuyama safe for every visitor.

-No specific neighborhoods warrant special warnings; you can feel safe walking alone, also at night.
+No specific neighborhoods warrant special warnings; you might feel safe walking alone, also at night.

 While rare, maintain awareness of belongings in crowded tourist areas.